Omegapy/My-Academics-Portfolio/Programming-1-CSC320/Critical-Thinking-3/README.md

 -----------------------------------------------------------------------------------------------------------------------------

 Program Description:
-A simple java application that
+A simple java application that calculates statistical grades such as the minimum, maximum, and average grades from a list of student grades.
+It allows input until the user decides to stop.

 -----------------------------------------------------------------------------------------------------------------------------

 #### Project Map